 Their work has been featured in Design Milk, The New York Times, Sight Unseen, Architectural Digest, ELLE Decor, Dwell, New York Magazine, Apartment Therapy, Design Sponge, Lonny Magazine, Vogue, and Refinery 29 among other publications.

 John was fascinated by design and the arts at a young age, studying everything from the violin to photography and eventually dance, which he studied at the conservatory at New York University's Tisch School (BFA, summa cum laude).
 He has worked extensively as a contemporary dancer and choreographer and continues to perform and show work internationally.

 Four years ago he created Coil + Drift following a desire to further his exploration of objects in space.
-He honed his woodworking skills while working around the brilliant people at Makeville Studios.
+He honed his woodworking skills while working with the brilliant people at Makeville Studios.
 As a designer and entrepreneur, John is entirely self-taught.
-His has been recognized twice as a Finalist for Martha Stewart's American Made Awards and has been profiled in multiple publications such as Apartment Therapy and The Hand and Eye.
+His has been recognized twice as a Finalist for Martha Stewart's American Made Awards and was the subject of a recent mini-documentary made by Mercedes-Benz for NBC.